chrisjeg/bthomehub/README.md

 # bthomehub
-A simple screen scraping module that allows you to access basic information available from your homehuyb
+A simple screen scraping module that allows you to access basic information available from your homehub